bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Setting up styles and RN app structure

 Let's set up a very basic app structure and some RN scaffolding.
-Let's create a `src` folder in the project root and then add new folders for `assets`, `elements`, `screens` and `styles`
+Let's create an `src` folder in the project root and inside it add new folders for `assets`, `elements`, `screens` and `styles`

 To make this quick you can download the styles and images used in the tutorial from the repository.
-The image assets, `Button.tsx` and `styles.js` can be taken from https://github.com/LtbLightning/AwesomeBitcoinApp/tree/master/src and moved to the folders as shown.
+The image assets, `Button.tsx` and `styles.js` can be taken from [here](https://github.com/LtbLightning/BdkRnQuickStart/tree/master/src) and moved to the folders as shown.
 Alternatively, you can write your own styles and use your own images if you intend to style the app in a different way.

- create a `home.js` file under screens, this will be where we will be adding most of the code.
+ Create a `home.js` file under `screens` folder, this will be where we will be adding most of the code.

-Once done the file structure should look like this:
+Once done the project structure should look like this:

 <img src="./exploring_bdk_rn/folder_structure.png" style="display: block; margin: 0px auto; zoom: 67%;" />

-Locate `App.js` in the project root, this will have the default code added by react-native init, let's delete all contents of `App.js` and replace it with code to import `home.js` as our main screen.
+Locate `App.js` in the project root, this will have the default code added by `react-native init`, let's delete all contents of `App.js` and replace it with code to import `home.js` as our main screen.

 ```javascript
 // App.js